Azure API management (Azure APIM) allows you to publish, secure, transform, maintain, and monitor multiple APIs.

 APIM allows organizations to use their existing back-end services to create complete API programs by creating consistent and modern API gateways.
-It offers developer engagement, business insights, analytics, security and protection.
+It offers developer engagement, business insights, analytics, security, and protection.
 Azure offers a secure platform to manage APIs that can verify credentials, enforce policies, log data to be used for analytics purposes, manage users and much more.

 The Azure API Management is composed of 3 components:

 The API gateway serves as an endpoint that handles API calls, credentials, usage quotas, caching and more.
 The gateway can connect to REST, RESTful and SOAP APIs.
-It can also connect to the following azure resources: Logic Apps, App Services and Function Apps.
+It can also connect to the following Azure resources: Logic Apps, App Services and Function Apps.

 The Microsoft Azure portal is a web interface where the API program is set up.
 It offers functionalities such as API packaging, policy settings, user management and more.
-Furthermore, an analytics portal is also available to consult data on users, requests, subscriptions and operations.
+Furthermore, an analytics portal is also available to consult data on users, requests, subscriptions, and operations.

 Cloudockit can easily detect the following dependencies for API Manager in your Azure environment:

 Currently, Azure API Management can use Logic Apps, App Services, Function Apps and external APIs.
 As your API Manager grows, so will its dependencies, that is where Cloudockit comes into play.
 Cloudockit can scan your cloud environments and detect all dependencies related to your API Management resources.
-Below is an example of a diagram generated by Cloudockit for an API Management resource that uses two external APIs, a Function App, an App Service and a Logic App.
+Below is an example of a diagram generated by Cloudockit for an API Management resource that uses two external APIs, a Function App, an App Service, and a Logic App.

-Coupled with the Cloudockit’s Track Changes feature, it is possible to detect changes made to an API Management resource.
+Coupled with Cloudockit’s Track Changes feature, it is possible to detect changes made to an API Management resource.
 For example, it is possible to be notified when an API is added or deleted between two document generations.